Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Drink a mixture of black pepper in boiled milk to control diarrhea.
 Or try rhubarb boiled in water, mashed and strained.
 Sugar may be added for better taste.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What will stop diarrhea?

 If it's an ongoing problem, you could have Celiac disease, an allergy to gluten.
 Or, it could just be an infection which your doctor can prescribe an antibiotic that will take care of it in a day or so.
-Or it could just be a case that some over the counter Imodium will cure.
-Diarrhea can have many causes.
-If it's an ongoing problem, you need to see your doctor.

 First, see if you can determine what is causing the diarrhea and try to remove the source.
 For example, if you are lactose intolerant, stop eating the food with lactose, i.e. milk.
 And keep hydrated by drinking lots of water until the diarrhea subsides.

 Diarrhea usually resolves itself, but if it's inconvenient or severe, the best solution is Loperamide.
 The most famous brand name is Imodium, but store brands are much cheaper.
 It comes in liquid, caplet and gel capsule form, as well as flavored tablets that doesn't need water to take.
 THe tablets are more expensive but very convenient if you're not by a source of water.
 I always have some in my backpack.
 Some formulations also include Simethicone, an anti-gas medication.

 One dose (2 pills) is usually all it takes for quick relief.